TENA Men and Prostate Cancer UK logos combined on a dark blue background

 A many as 1 in 2 men who have a radical prostatectomy (surgery to remove the prostate) following a prostate cancer diagnosis, may experience urinary incontinence.
 Urinary incontinence following prostate cancer treatment is common due to the nerves and muscles that control urination becoming damaged.
 Speak to your doctor if you're starting treatment to find out more about the possible side effects, as each treatment can result in different urinary problems.

-About prostate cancer UK
+About Prostate Cancer UK

 They are the driving force in prostate cancer research in the UK.